Grant-CP/ComfyUI-LivePortraitKJ-MPS/readme.md

+# THIS IS FOR M1/M2/M3 Macbooks ONLY.
+This will not work on windows or linux computers.

+The original repo which works with Nvidia GPUs is here: https://github.com/kijai/ComfyUI-LivePortraitKJ

 # MPS Notes from Grant

 If you wish to incorporate these changes into your repo, feel free to open an issue and ask.
 The commits should be pretty clear, and I also label almost all changes with #HACK so a full text search will work too.